-- the eye usually feels tender and light sensitive for a few days afterwards
+- your eye usually feels tender and light-sensitive for a few days afterwards

 - everything may look brighter coloured

-- sometimes the eye may look bloodshot or have small red marks on the white of the eye
+- sometimes your eye may look bloodshot or there may be small red marks on the white of your eye

-- small floating spots or flickering effect in the vision.
+- you may have small floating spots or a flickering effect in your vision.

 It is very unlikely that you will need to stay overnight in hospital after cataract surgery.
-However, you should rest at home for several hours with the eye closed.
-Most patients can usually see better within two hours of cataract surgery and can often see well enough to drive within a day or two.
+However, you should rest at home for several hours with your eye closed.
+You can often see well enough to drive within a day or two.

-You should plan to take a few days off work and try not to strain your eyes during this time.
-Don't go swimming for one week and avoid contact sports for a few weeks after surgery.
+Plan to take a few days off work and try not to strain your eyes during this time.
+Don't go swimming for 1 week and avoid contact sports for at least a month after surgery.

-- attend all your postoperative checks – it is typical for a patient to be seen the day after the operation and then again three to four weeks later.
+- Attend all your postoperative checks – it is typical to be seen the day after the operation and then again 3–4 weeks later.

-Do not wait until the next check-up if you are concerned – it is always best to contact the surgeon immediately.
+- Don't wait until the next check-up if you are concerned – it's always best to contact the surgeon immediately.